 All art and design majors are required to enter the annual student competition.
-This is considered the ‘application’ for scholarship funds awarded at this event.
+Entering the competition is considered as an ‘application’ for scholarship funds awarded at this event.
 These scholarships are competitive, awarded based on merit rather than need, and are typically offered as an encouragement to students showing exceptional promise as developing artist and designers.
-As a part of the competition judging process the faculty use the entries as a representative body of work.
+As a part of the competition judging process, the faculty use the entries as a representative body of work.
 It is assumed that you will be submitting your best work produced within the current academic year.
 In addition to the body of work and the categories mentioned below other criteria that are often taken into consideration include:

 - Willingness to learn in the classroom (what we often refer to as “teachability”)

 - Leadership among peers and willingness to mentor others